rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-08-01-Introducing-Ruby-Girls-Quito.md

 Follow us on @zeroknowledge9, @claucece and @evy_navarrete

 <br>
-Quick advise for anybody that wants to start coding to do awesome things and think that it is really difficult:
+Quick advice for anybody that wants to start coding to do awesome things and think that it is really difficult:
 <blockquote>“sometimes it is the people no one can imagine anything of who do
 the things no one can imagine”